Searching the emc website

 What is the emc?

-The emc contains SmPCs, PILs and Risk Minimisation Materials for medicines licensed in the UK.
+The emc contains SmPCs, PILs, Risk Minimisation Materials and letters to healthcare professionals for medicines licensed in the UK.
 About 250 pharmaceutical companies pay for their SmPCs and PILs to be published on the website which is free to search.
 SmPCs and PILs can also be found on the MHRA website.

 Select the drug you are interested in and press the green ‘magnifying glass’ button or the return key on your keyboard.